mu22le/impf-progress-bot/README.md

 - Edit [twitter.cfg](./twitter.cfg) and put in your Twitter Consumer and Access tokens/keys
 - Make sure [state.cfg](./state.cfg) is writable, this is where the last Tweet and its values are stored so to not Tweet repeated messages
 - Change `DRY_RUN = True` in [bot.py](./bot.py) to `False` when you are done testing
-- Install the Tweepy library, using virtualenv
+- Install Tweepy and Pandas, using virtualenv

 ```
 # Create venv